-with ω_i representing consumers' taste for composite of industry i and $\omega_M + \omega_A = 1$.
+with $\omega_i > 0$ representing consumers' taste for the composite of industry i and $\omega_M + \omega_A = 1$.
 The previous is a simple version of a heavily used specification for between-industry preferences.
-By using this function I show that, focusing on uneven product creation, the present model is able to provide a technologically driven explanation for a reversed-TTE, even within a framework that has been used extensively in the past and dispensing the use of heterogeneous agents or goods.
+By using this function I show that, focusing on uneven product creation, the present model is able to provide a technologically driven explanation for a reverse-TTE, even within a framework that has been explored extensively in the past, and dispensing heterogeneous agents or goods.

-Let me denote $\alpha(t)$ the share of expenditure devoted to the A good, i.e.:
+Let me denote $\alpha(t)$ the share of expenditure devoted to the A-good, i.e.: